thinktandem/thinktandem.io/src/content/articles/lando-rc2.md

 You can also omit the `service` and define `cmd` as an array of objects where the `key` is the service and the `value` is the command.
 This can allow you to consolidate complex testing and build steps that need to happen across many different services.

-It also allows you to reuse a common interface across many different Landofiles eg `lando test` may differ from project to project but it's always what we use to run our tests.
+It also allows you to reuse a common interface across many different Landofiles, eg `lando test` may differ from project to project but it's always what we use to run our tests.

 ```yaml
 tooling: